Last updated on July 29th, 2021 at 09:20 am

 We walked for miles, often with a vast expanse of beach, ocean and sky ahead of us without another person visible.

 We stumbled on Hobe Sound NWR while bicycling lovely North Beach Road on Jupiter Island.
 (That’s another story, which you can read here.)
-The two-lane residential North Beach Road dead ends into Hobe Sound NWR.
+We were trilled to discover the two-lane residential North Beach Road dead ends into Hobe Sound National Wildlife Refuge.

 Arriving by bike, we entered for free.
 (Vehicles are $5 per person.)
 There is a parking lot, portable toilets and a wooden observation platform atop of the dune.
 That’s it for development at the beach section of Hobe Sound National Wildlife Refuge.
 (There is another part of the wildlife refuge on Federal Highway in Hobe Sound with a nature center.)